WebbKodsFrilansaren/FrontendingForBackenders/README.md

 ## Progress (Updates)

+- 2023-07-17

+  - Fourth commit(!).
+All module JS files now have objects with either variables and/or functions.
+This way, I will not have to add import and export for every new single function.
+Instead, I just call that added function within that object as the entire object is exported from each module JS file.
+Very convenient.

+  - You can now click on where you want to insert the next element.
+It also checks that you have chosen one.
+If you remove the chosen one, you will not be able to add a new element until you have clicked/picked a new element to insert based from (unless it is the first one in the list).
+This is not updated in the `OUTPUT` element as of yet, so it is inconsistent in the final behavior as such.
+This will be fixed next.
+I have also implemented a new `data-belongstoelementid=X` attribute which will help to identify correct element in both HTML Tab and in the `OUTPUT` element.

+  - Event Delegation has been implemented for the HTML Tab and the CSS Tab where it listens for two things that you would use/do: click and pressing Enter.
+Fewer event listeners seem to be better for performance.
+I just need to be aware and careful with the event propagation.
+I had the issue where pressing enter within a text input caused a button to be clicked and `e.preventDefault();` had no effect on it.
+You need to create the `button` element as a `type="button"` for that behavior to stop.
+Now when I press enter it will not cause a click because that only happens to buttons assigned `type="submit"` which is standard type when creating a `button` element, apparently.

+  - _NEXT STEPS/TODOS:_ Create consistency between elements added in the HTML Tab and the OUTPUT.
+Also add more options in the "Add Method:" dropdown menu.
+What are needed are: Insert Before/After Chosen Element on the same level (Sibling), Insert Before/After Chosen Element's one level under (Last/First Child), Insert Before/After Chosen Element's Parent.
+Last one does not work with just `append()`.
+It should add like a sibling even if the chosen element has childNodes.

 - 2023-07-14

   - Third commit(!).
 Turns out I tried using #document and creating a new HTMLDocument object to insert into an `<iframe>` element.
 Turns out that already has a #document created without needing to create it with JavaScript.
 Then I tried to attach the `new CSSStylesheet()` to it.
 Turns out I could not do that because it is only allowed with shadowDom / #shadow-root which does not work for me.
 At least I am not smart enough to make it work.